D7EAD/blog/programming/assembly/ita-basics/index.md

 ### Brief Overview of Assembly Language
 <p align="left">

   Assembly language, also commonly referred to as simply 'assembly', is a low-level programming language that has a strong correspondence with the architecture's machine code instructions.
 Think of it as the bridge between high-level languages (like Python, Java, or C++) and the computer hardware itself.
-While coding in high-level languages involves writing more human-readable code, assembly deals directly with the computer's nuts and bolts.
+While programming in high-level languages involves writing more human-readable code, assembly deals directly with the computer's nuts and bolts.

   The code written in assembly is processed by an assembler, which translates it into machine code—the lowest level of code that's directly executed by the computer's central processing unit (CPU).
 This means assembly gives you the power to write code that speaks directly to your computer's hardware.